codingwebserver/Websites/README.md

 # CODINGAPP
-Here you can find all projects for websites from where you can take inspiration
+Here you can find all my projects for websites from where you can take inspiration

 To visit my site you can click on this link:
 <br>